flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 A prehistoric painting of a camel covered with black paint.

-We have reported last year in our news page that a Libyan lunatic ventured into the sacred territories of Awiss and embarked on his mission to vandalise some of the priceless prehistoric paintings of the World Heritage Site of Acacus.
+We have reported last year in our news page that a "deranged" Libyan ventured into the sacred territories of Awiss and embarked on his mission to vandalise some of the priceless prehistoric paintings of the World Heritage site of Acacus.
 Using spray cans he painted over a number of cave drawings and paintings.
-Now we have decided to devote a dedicated gallery to these vandalised paintings, and to other acts of barbarism committed by European tourists and even by United Nation officials, believe or not.
-A 12000 year-old giraffe in Wan Targhit was defaced some time in the past by an unknown vandal, and there are quite a number of paintings and engravings covered in graffiti in various areas.
+Now we have decided to devote a dedicated gallery to these vandalised paintings, and to other acts of barbarism committed by some European tourists and even by some United Nation officials, believe or not.
 The task of protecting these world heritage sites seems impossible; as it were!

-The confused vandal was arrested and have been imprisoned since.
+The vandal was arrested and have been imprisoned since.
 Reportedly he was previously working as a tourist guide for the Italian-owned tourism company Dar Sahara, which owns Dar Ghadames hotel and Dar Awiss campsite nearby.
 Apparently it was said that he was acting in revenge for being sacked by the company.
-Was he, in addition to his madness, hiding other personal motives?
-Taking a close look at the damage he inflicted one is easily inclined to answer: yes, since one of the damaged paintings (see the next photo) shows a giant fertility scene of making love, which the vandal had covered with the graffiti word "sex" in black; thereby indicating a "moral" or "religious" objection to what-he-probably-thought was an obscene scene.
+Taking a closer look at the damage he inflicted one is easily inclined to suspect "moral motives".

 a prehistoric art painting from Acacus vandalised with graffiti

-A vandalised fertility scene, heavily covered with graffiti long before the vandal covered it in black.
-The earlier graffiti shows some Tuareg or Berber letters and also some recent Arabic words; which no one took notice of, and which are slowly spreading across the region!
+Tin Lalen: a vandalised fertility scene, heavily covered with graffiti, long before the vandal covered it in black.
+The earlier graffiti shows some Tifinagh letters and also some recent Arabic words.

 vandalised prehistoric painting